 This need not be so.
 To the degree there may be a current-versus-future dilemma, the leadership’s first obligation should be to best use the existing Navy that the nation has provided and its predecessors have shaped.

 The force procurement future should not dictate the force employment present.
 The crucial priority today is to underwrite diplomacy and deter aggression by adversaries through being ready to fight a war and, if war nonetheless comes, terminate it successfully.
 Those seeing things otherwise would seem to have an obligation to articulate why.
 That means, specifically, to explain why you choose not to attack your adversary’s long standing, enduring and possibly decisive vulnerability.

-Fourth, blockade enforcement today not only competes with the rationale for future force requirements.
+Fourth, articulating plans for blockade enforcement today may not only compete with the rational for future force requirements.
 It also competes for today’s Navy planning and training resources.
 There is only so much time, and you cannot plan for everything.
 It’s an open question whether the Navy planning system has sufficient bandwidth to deal with anti-A2/AD and with blockade enforcement simultaneously.
 After all, planning only for anti-A2/AD itself is today seen as an incomplete work in progress, not just within the Navy, but also outside it in the Joint arena.

-Similarly, training time is a precious resource.
+If planning resources are limited, so too is training time.
 To the degree that preparing for blockade takes time away from preparing for anti-A2/AD or other missions, hard choices must be made.
 Little wonder that a major “new” strategic task like BE has been given short shrift.

 Fifth, how to best use the total force is problematic.
 BE’s implementation would put heavy demands on the already overstretched submarine and SEAL forces.
 At the same time the role that the carriers and amphibious forces might play seems less clear.
 But this is not an issue unique to BE.
 It is one that Navy and Marine Corps planners are wrestling with today in all big war scenarios.